String topology of finite groups of Lie type: Proof of Theorem and results in the polynomial case

-on the associated graded algebras of $H^\ast P(g,g)$ and $H^\ast P(f,g)$ corresponding to the Serre spectral sequences. \end{thrm} \begin{proof} To show that the map \eqref{map:m1x} respects the algebra structures, it is enough to show that it does so on the $E_2$ pages.
-By Proposition~\ref{prop:e2pageprod}, on $E_2$ pages the map \eqref{map:m1x} is given by
+\begin{proof}[Proof of Theorem~\ref{thm:sscupstr}] To show that the map \eqref{map:m1x} respects the algebra structures, it is enough to show that it does so on the $E_2$ pages.
+By Proposition~\ref{prop:e2pageprod}, on $E_2$ pages the map \eqref{map:m1x} is given by the composite